z80playground/cpm-fat/README.md

     * Jump back to the monitor, from within the CP/M environment.
     * Essentially page in the ROM, then reboot.
 * I removed duplicate file-contents from various drives.

+### Bootloader Changes

+* I've patched TinyBASIC such that the `EXIT` keyword will restart the system.
+  * Otherwise there was no way back to the BIOS/menu short of hitting the reset-switch.

 # Useful Links